danjulio/lepton/ESP32/tCam-Mini/readme.md

 Note: The precompiled firmware and Windows-based programming application can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam_mini.html) as well if you don't want to clone this entire repository.

 #### FW 2.1 (2/5/2022)
 FW revision 2.1 fixes the following issues.
 It is designed to run on the tCam-Mini PCBs with Revision 3 silicon and 8 MB Flash memory (camera's built using Revision 1 silicon or less than 8 MB Flash memory should use FW revision 1.3).
-It fixes an issue where setting a password of less than 8 characters would brick the tCam-Mini (requiring reload of firwmare using the Windows utility).
+It fixes an issue where setting a password of less than 8 characters would brick the tCam-Mini (requiring reload of firmware using the Windows utility).

 1. Prevent updating Wifi password if the length is less than 8 characters to avoid a condition where the ESP32 wifi library fails on boot and the camera can't be reconfigured.
-2. Add the ability to reset wifi even when the camera has detected a hardware fault on boot (backup solution to #1 above).
+2. Add the ability to reset WiFi even when the camera has detected a hardware fault on boot (backup solution to #1 above).

 #### FW 2.0 (11/23/2021)
 FW revision 2.0 adds the following new features.
 It is designed to run on the tCam-Mini PCBs with Revision 3 silicon and 8 MB Flash memory (camera's built using Revision 1 silicon or less than 8 MB Flash memory should use FW revision 1.3).

-1. Faster performance - often reaching the full 8.7 fps over wifi
+1. Faster performance - often reaching the full 8.7 fps over WiFi.
-2. Support for Lepton 3.0 (as well, of course for Lepton 3.5 and FS)
+2. Support for Lepton 3.0.
 3. Support for OTA FW updates (from the Desktop Application 2.0).
-After 2.0 is loaded they won’t have to use the serial IF and Espressif utility to load new firmware releases.
+It won’t be necessary to use the serial IF and Espressif utility to load new firmware releases after 2.0 is loaded.
-4. Support for a new HW Slave interface (available on the next revision of HW) for direct connect to another Micro (I use this for tCam).
+4. Support for a new HW Slave interface (available on PCB revision 4) for direct connect to another Micro (I use this for tCam).

 ### Hardware
-The "Hardware" directory contains PCB gerbers, stencil gerbers, a BOM and a schematic PDF.
+The "Hardware" directory contains PCB and stencil Gerber files, a BOM and a schematic PDF.
 These can be used to build a tCam-Mini on the PCB I designed.
 Of course you can also buy a pre-assembled unit from [Group Gets](https://store.groupgets.com/products/tcam-mini) with or without the Lepton.
 See below for instructions on building one from commonly available development boards.

 Note: My interests are in radiometric thermography so I have focused primarily on the Lepton 3.5.
 The Lepton 3.0 is supported starting with FW 2.0.
 It should be possible for someone to modify my firmware source to work with the Lepton 2 and 2.5 models by modifying the task that reads the lepton (probably easiest to modify the code that reads the data and then just pixel-double it before handing it off to other tasks).
 I will be happy to include a link to anyone else's clone of my code that supports these older Leptons.

 ### Operation
 tCam-Mini is a command-based device.
 It is designed for software running on another device to control it and receive responses and image data from it.
+The software communicates with tCam-Mini via one of two ways depending on the polarity of the Mode input at boot.

-The software communicates with tCam-Mini via a socket interface with commands, responses and images encoded as json packets.
+1. Mode bit left disconnected (pulled high) configures communication via WiFi using a socket interface with commands, responses and images encoded as json packets.
 Data is not encrypted so appropriate care should be taken.
+2. Mode bit low (grounded) configures communication via the Hardware Interface using a serial interface and a slave SPI interface.
+Commands and responses are sent as json packets over the serial interface.
+A new "image_ready" packet indicates that the controller can read an image from the SPI interface.

 #### USB Port
 The USB Port provides a USB Serial interface supporting automatic ESP32 reset and boot-mode entry for programming.
 It is also used for serial logging output by the ESP32 firmware (115,200 baud).

-#### WiFi
-tCam-Mini can act as either an Access Point (creating its own WiFi network) or a client (connecting to an existing WiFi network).
-It acts as an Access Point (AP) by default.
-It selects an SSID based on a unique MAC ID in the ESP32 with the form "tCam-Mini-HHHH" where "HHHH" are the last four hexadecimal digits of the MAC ID.
-There is no password by default.
-When acting as an Access Point, each tCam-Mini always has the same default IPV4 address (192.168.4.1).

-It can be reconfigured via a command (for example, from the desktop application) to act as a WiFi Client (STAtion mode) and connect to an existing WiFi network.
-When configured as a WiFi Client, it can either get a DHCP served address from the network's router or it can also be reconfigured to have a fixed (static) IPV4 address.
-Using a static address makes it easier to connect to tCam-Mini because you don't have to find out what DHCP address the router gave it by logging into the router or using a utility like the Fing Android app or nmap on Linux.

-Currently only one device can connect to the camera at a time.

-Please see the set of instructions in the DesktopApp folder in this repository for connecting to tCam-Mini in either mode.

-#### WiFi Reset Button
-Pressing and holding the WiFi Reset Button for more than five seconds resets the WiFi interface back to the default AP mode.
-The status indicator will blink a pattern indicating the reset has occurred (see below).

-Pressing the button quickly when a OTA FW update has been requested (LED alternating red/green) by the Desktop application initiates the update process.

 #### Status Indicator
 A dual-color (red/green) LED is used to communicate status.
 Combinations of color and blinking patterns communicate various information.